nzengi/ZenSign/README.md

 # ZenSign: Provably Secure Partially Blind Signature Scheme

-ZenSign is an implementation of the **Provably Secure Partially Blind Signature Scheme** based on the paper by Masayuki Abe and Tatsuaki Okamoto.
-This scheme combines privacy and verification, allowing certain information to remain hidden while ensuring other information can be verified.

 ZenSign is designed for use in cryptographic protocols focused on privacy, such as digital payment systems, e-voting, and other applications where anonymity is essential.

 ## Project Structure